dgilleland/dgilleland.github.io/_posts/2015-01-09-eGit-and-Eclipse.md

 ---
 layout: post
-title: "Using EGit with Eclipse"
+title: Using EGit with Eclipse
 published: true
 ---